dOrgTech/merkle-distributor/README.md

 ```

 Take the resulting `merkleRoot` from the output and include in constructor params for `MerkleDistributor.sol`

+Now, each account has to generate their merkle proof and submit to the contract's function `claim()` in order for their ROBO tokens to be transferred to their account (only once).
+This is assuming that during the deploy process, we minted enough ROBO to the `MerkleDistributor` contract to distribute

 To create the proof for a given account and call `MerkleDistributor.claim()`: